How I Built My Own Embedded Stripe Checkout on a Squarespace Page

 No redirect.

-But I wanted to see if I could create my own version using:
+I just wanted to see if I could build my own embedded checkout using Squarespace, Stripe, and a small Cloudflare Worker.

 And it worked.